 \section{Introduction}

 Unusual new phenomena in the heat trace asymptotics in the setup of singular spaces have attracted a considerable interest since the explicit observations by Falomir, Muschietti, Pisani and Seeley in \cite{FMPS:UPZ} as well as by Kirsten, Loya and Park in \cite{KLP:EEA}, \cite{KLP:UPR} for certain explicit regular-singular operators on a line segment.

-A general discussion of trace expansions for elliptic cone operators has been provided by Gil, Krainer and Mendoza in \cite{GKM:TEF}.
+The general problem of resolvent trace asymptotics for closed extensions of general elliptic cone operators with sectors of minimal growth has been studied by Gil, Krainer and Mendoza in \cite{GKM:TEF, GKM1}, who gave a detailed geometric and analytic explanation of the unusual phenomena in the resolvent trace asymptotics, with corresponding results on the heat trace expansion, if the closed extension is sectorial, and on the structure of its zeta-function, if the closed extension is positive.

-For the Hodge-Laplace operator on a manifold with an isolated conical singularity, new usual phenomena have already been hinted at by Mooers in \cite{Moo:HKA}, \cite{Moo:THK}.
+For the Hodge-Laplace operator on a manifold with an isolated conical singularity, new unusual phenomena have already been hinted at by Mooers in \cite{Moo:THK}, \cite{Moo:HKA}.
 However, Mooers did not elaborate in detail on the actual heat trace asymptotics, but rather observed certain unexpected non-polyhomogeneity properties of the heat kernel.
 The present work closes this gap and derives of a full heat trace asymptotics for certain self-adjoint extensions of the Hodge-Laplacian in the general setup of incomplete edge singularities.
-Presence of a higher dimensional edge singularity leads to various conceptionally new analytical aspects which we address.
+Presence of a higher dimensional edge singularity leads to various conceptually new analytical aspects which we address.

 A complete characterization of self-adjoint extensions for the Laplacian requires a full scale elliptic theory of edge degenerate operators, see \cite{Maz:ETD} and \cite{Sch:PDO}.
-However, in this paper we consider a class of algebraic boundary conditions, which define self-adjoint realizations of the Hodge-Laplacians on edge manifolds, as already employed by the author jointly with Bahuaud and Dryden \cite{BDV:THE} in context of semi-classical non-linear parabolic equations on edge manifolds.
+However, in this paper we consider the class of algebraic boundary conditions, which define self-adjoint realizations of the Hodge-Laplacians on edge manifolds, as already employed by the author jointly with Bahuaud and Dryden \cite{BDV:THE} in context of non-linear parabolic equations on edge manifolds.

-We then proceed with a construction of the heat kernel for general algebraic boundary conditions, guided by the method of signaling solutions of Mooers \cite{Moo:HKA} in case of isolated conical singularities.
+In this paper we proceed with a construction of the heat kernel for these algebraic boundary conditions, guided by the method of signaling solutions by Mooers \cite{Moo:HKA} in case of isolated conical singularities.
 The setup of incomplete edge singularities requires different analytic arguments at various crucial points.
 Hereby, we present (simpler) alternative arguments to \cite{Moo:HKA} at various steps in the construction.